-HiveOS is a linux-based mining operating system.
+HiveOS is a Linux-based mining operating system.
 It is fairly easy to get started there and if you need a full guide for it, you can find one on our YouTube Channel.

 To select a pool, all you need to do is go to the pool drop-down and then toggle the SSL and toggle the servers that are close to you, 2 options will be ideal.

-After at least 30 minutes have past since your miner has started running, you will notice it pop up in the mining pool, which leaves the last part to cover and that is your Dashboard.
+After at least 30 minutes have passed since your miner has started running, you will notice it pop up in the mining pool, which leaves the last part to cover and that is your Dashboard.

 To access your dashboard, all you need to do is insert your wallet address in the search bar of the pool you are mining to.

-After that you will get live data about all the miners that are mining to your wallet address.
+After that, you will get live data about all the miners that are mining to your wallet address.
 This is the best place to find out exactly what is going on with your mining rigs.